Deuteronomy 6:5-9 Impress Them on Your Children

-I need to look for opportunities that naturally led towards discussions of God’s nature, perfections and works and our call to love, fear, and serve Him.
+I need to look for opportunities that naturally lead towards discussions of God’s nature, perfections, works and, our call to love, fear, and serve Him.

 Ask God to provide these moments, help you see them when they happen, and make you ready to use them to train your child in the way God wants him to go.

 Lord, let talk of Your greatness rest on my lips continually so that my children may see that I desire to do Your will.
 Make me aware of opportunities to teach my children about You and Your will.